FXuZ/colock-server/doc/specifications.md

     and this should be what the client should receive.

 ### Get image
-- request:
+- request: /download/
-    - `sender_phone`: hash of sender phone number
+    - `message_id`: message id received from getui push message
-    - `receiver_phone`: hash of receiver phone number
+    - `message_key`: message key
 - response:
     - `img_file`: image file binary data